211018jwa/training/recaps/week-7-recap.md

 * How would you create a class that follows the Singleton design pattern?
 * What is the Factory design pattern?
 * How would you implement the factory design pattern?

+## Java
+* What is a functional interface?
+* What are functional interfaces typically used to create?
+* What are lambdas?
+* What method do we need to implement within a class that implements the Comparable interface?
+* When this method returns 0, what does it mean?
+* When this method returns a negative number, what does it mean?
+* When this method returns a positive number, what does it mean?
+* What is the purpose of the Comparator interface?

+## JavaScript
+* What is a closure?
+* What is the purpose of call, apply, and bind?
+* What 3 ways are there to construct an object?
+* What is prototypal inheritance?
+* When an object is created using a function constructor, what property that belongs to the function constructor does the object inherit from?
+* How do we use `__proto__` to make an object inherit from another object?